tutumcloud/api-docs/source/includes/image.md

-is_private_image | Whether this image is hosted in a private registry or not public_url | URL of the detailed information page in the public docker index registry | Resource URI of the registry where this image is hosted build_source | The build source for this image (see table `Image Build Source attributes` below) tags | List of resource URIs of the tags associated with this docker image
+is_private_image | Whether this image is hosted in a private registry or not public_url | URL of the detailed information page in the public docker index registry | Resource URI of the registry where this image is hosted last_build_data | Date of the last successfully build on any of the image tags build_source | The build source for this image (see table `Image Build Source attributes` below) tags | List of resource URIs of the tags associated with this docker image